The CA and CPA are fantastic accounting qualifications that can give your career a competitive edge. But how do you choose which one to study?

 “Either postgraduate accountancy qualification is invaluable in a competitive employment market,” Black says.
 “Both can give a student the ability to work for many different organisations, not just professional services simply because the skills they learn are transferable to other industries.”

-“In my experience, employers are increasingly considering a post-grad qualification a prerequisite for shortlisting candidates.”
+“In my experience, employers are increasingly considering a postgraduate qualification a prerequisite for shortlisting candidates.”

 Likewise, Shapter says employees with a postgraduate accountancy qualification are looked on favourably by businesses.
 Employees with these qualifications tend to drive efficiencies and improvements in a company’s systems and processes.
 “I believe qualified employees can have more exposure to the many aspects in an organisation than most other employees in a company,” says Shapter.